Frequently Asked Questions

 Have there been any studies done to support the rationale?

-A recent study authored by the foundation and conducted within schools with Stepping Stone classes showed that Stepping Stone graduates are at grade level or above in their elementary schools.
-An ASU West study at Isaac corroborated these results.
 Because our children begin as the most at risk, achieving at or above grade level is considered quite an accomplishment.
 Parents who’ve moved on (graduated) report that they believe that the Stepping Stone experience was an important factor in their children’s ongoing school success.
 Parents often drop by their former preschooler’s classroom, catching the teachers up-to-date on the latest family news.

 Has this program been publicly acknowledged?